manijhariya/SportsBallClassifier/README.md

 ## Introduction
-* created a tool that classify Sports Ball in three different category.
+* Created a tool that classify Sports Ball in three different category.
 * Scraped over 1000 Images for Sports ball from Google, Yahoo, Bing, Ecosia using two simple python scripts
 * Engineered Images to convert those images to data field to store in csv file
 * Approached for naive based Logistic Regression using LogisticRegression model (scikit-learn)